Activiti/Activiti/activiti-services/activiti-services-query/activiti-services-query-graphql/README.md

 -------

 Sorting is supported on any field.
 Simply pass in an 'orderBy' argument with the value of ASC or DESC.
-Here's an example of sorting by name for Human objects.
+Here's an example of sorting by name for Task objects.
 The default sort order can be specified using `GraphQLDefaultSort` annotation on entity field.
 If sort order is not specified and there is no field with default sort order provided, it will use the field annotated with @Id to avoid paging confusions.

 For Example: